init-byte/tak-server/README.md

 >🛈 NOTE: This is the recommended configuration to maximize hardware resources for your database and active TAK connections.
 *   **Lightweight GUI (XFCE)**: If a graphical desktop is strictly required, use **XFCE**.
 >🛈 NOTE: It provides a low-bloat desktop environment with minimal overhead, consuming only **350–450 MB of RAM** at idle.

+---

+## ⚖️ Disclaimer & License

+### Disclaimer
+This repository is an independent installation guide and is not affiliated with, endorsed by, or connected to the Department of Defense, the TAK Product Center, or any official TAK development entity.
+The instructions provided are for educational and training purposes. **Use these instructions at your own risk.**

+### License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.